aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 Fortune not found?
+Abort, Retry, Ignore.

 ### Let's play! 🎮